The Library

 Booze: River Cottage Handbook No.12 - John Wright

 Each section starts with an introduction to the basic techniques, methods and other useful information.
-It then goes into recipe details for delicious tipples like rhubarb wine, sparkling elderflower wine, mead, cherry plum wine, orange beer, lager, real ginger beer, sweet cider, zubrovka vodka, amber spirits, rose infusions, blackberry whiskey, pomegranate rum, chestnut liqueur, mulled cider.
+It then goes into a good number of recipes like rhubarb wine, sparkling elderflower wine, mead, cherry plum wine, orange beer, lager, real ginger beer, sweet cider, zubrovka vodka, amber spirits, rose infusions, blackberry whiskey, pomegranate rum, chestnut liqueur, mulled cider.
 Even a version of absinthe.
 And if you drink all those there is a bonus hangover cure thrown in for good measure.

 The Wildcrafting Brewer - Pascal Baudar